-Adding a new prescription should almost always be done via the Plan section in an open encounter note.
-But a prescription may also be added outside of an encounter note (generally for administrative purposes) by clicking on the green plus icon at the upper right-hand corner of the Medications block.
-The + Add New Rx pop-up will appear with a smart search bar.
+Adding a new prescription is generally done via the Plan section of an open encounter note.
+But a prescription may also be added outside of an encounter note by clicking on the green plus icon at the upper right-hand corner of the Medications block.

 Search for Prescription

-In the + Add New Rx pop-up, search in the field provided for the drug name, brand, ingredients, strength, delivery method, or form.
-Partial words or numbers are fine and the system will search as you type.
+In the + Add New Rx pop-up, search by any of the following, using whole or partial words: drug name, brand, ingredients, strength, delivery method, or form.
+The system will search as you type.
 By default, the search will return drugs from your preferred short list.
-If none match, or if you enter a "+" in the search bar, it will instead return all matching entries from the full VA National Formulary database.
-When you select "+ Add Rx to Pt Record," another pop-up will appear for you to enter prescription details and notes.
+If none match, or if you enter a "+" in the search bar, it will instead return all matching entries from the full national prescription drug database.

 Add/Edit Prescription Details

-Add or edit prescription details in the + Complete and Add Rx, Edit Rx, Renew Rx, or Replace Rx pop-up, making changes or accepting default values, as needed.
+Add (or edit) prescription details in the window that appears, making changes or accepting default values, as needed.

 |QD||once a day||PRN||as needed (or other)|